Millicent Borges Accardi: Biography

-Her articles can be found at The Writers Chronicle, Association of Writers & Writing Programs.
-ACM (Another Chicago Magazine, Poets Quarterly, The Portuguese American Journal, Portuguese-American Review, and The Topanga Messenger.
+Her articles can be found at the Association of Writers & Writing Programs, and Another Chicago Magazine.
 Interview subjects have included Grammy Director Michael Greene; poets W.S.
-Merwin and Carl Dennis; writers Frank X. Gaspar, Sam Pereira, Jacinto Lucas Pires, Donna Freitas (Sex and the Soul), and Nuno Júdice; Paulette Rapp (daughter of The Bickersons writer), Stephen Rebello (Alfred Hitchcock and the Making of Psycho), playwright Bill Bozzone, CantoMundo, and Portuguese-American scholar Deolinda Adão.
+Merwin and Carl Dennis; writers Frank X. Gaspar, Sam Pereira, Jacinto Lucas Pires, Donna Freitas (Sex and the Soul), and Nuno Júdice; Paulette Rapp (daughter of The Bickersons writer), Stephen Rebello (Alfred Hitchcock and the Making of Psycho), playwright Bill Bozzone, CantoMundo founders, and Portuguese-American scholar Deolinda Adão.

-Borges Accardi's work has appeared in over 150 publications, including Nimrod, Tampa Review, New Letters and The Wallace Stevens Journal, as well as in Boomer Girls (Iowa Press) and Chopin with Cherries (Moonrise Press) anthologies.
+Accardi's work has appeared in over 150 publications, including Nimrod, Tampa Review, New Letters and The Wallace Stevens Journal, as well as in Boomer Girls (Iowa Press) and The Experiment Will Not Be Bound: An Anthology, Peter Campion, ed.
+(Unbound 2023) anthologies.

 Artist residencies include Yaddo, Jentel, Vermont Studio, Fundación Valparaíso in Mojacar, Milkwood in Český Krumlov, CZ and Disquiet in Lisbon, Portugal.

-She received degrees in English and literature from California State University, Long Beach (CSULB), holds a Masters in Professional Writing from the University of Southern California (USC).
-She was named after the Millicent Library in Fairhaven, MA.

-Borges Accardi also works as a freelance writer (technical writing and instructional design).

 Reading series

-In 2012, Millicent Accardi started the "Kale Soup for the Soul" reading series featuring Portuguese-American writers.
-The first edition was in Chicago at the famous Chicago Cultural Center.
+In 2012, Accardi started the "Kale Soup for the Soul" for the reading series featuring Portuguese-American writers.
+The first edition was in Chicago at the Chicago Cultural Center.
 Since then, "Kale Soup for the Soul" readings have featured over 25 different writers, in regional readings in cities such as San Francisco, Seattle, Iowa City, Providence, Rhode Island, Boston and San José—as part of a new wave of Portuguese-American Literature.
 In 2013, there were "Kale Soup for the Soul" readings at the Mass Poetry Festival in Salem, the Valente Library in Cambridge, and the Portuguese Consulate in Boston.
-There were also readings at Brown University, UMass Dartmouth, and Rhode Island College as well as workshops with local students from Shea high school in Rhode Island (80 students in attendance).
-There was a conference in Lisbon which featured a panel about Portuguese-American Literature as well as a round table with many of the writers who have participated in "Kale Soup for the Soul".